Geometric Constraints in Deep Learning Frameworks: A Survey: Learning Geometric Representations

 \subsection{Geometric Representation Learning with Contrastive Loss}

-Contrastive learning \cite{hadsell2006dimensionality} learns object representations by enforcing the attractive force to positive pair and the repulsive pair to negative pair \cite{shim2021learning}.
-This form of representation learning has not been explored much in a depth estimation problem.
-There is only a handful of research works that use contrastive learning for depth estimation \cite{lee2021attentive, fan2023contrastive, shim2021learning}.
-Fan et al. \cite{fan2023contrastive} use contrastive learning to pay more attention to depth distribution and improve the overall depth estimation process by adopting a non-overlapping window-based contrastive learning approach.
+Contrastive learning \cite{hadsell2006dimensionality} learns object representations by enforcing an attractive force to positive pairs and a repulsive force to negative pair \cite{shim2021learning}.
+This form of representation learning has not been explored much in depth estimation.
+Fan et al. \cite{fan2023contrastive} use contrastive learning to pay more attention to depth distribution and improve the overall depth estimation process by adopting a non-overlapping window-based contrastive learning.
 Lee et al. \cite{lee2021attentive} use contrastive learning to disentangle the camera and object motion.
-While these methods use contrastive learning for estimating depth maps none of them use contrastive learning to promote the geometric representation of objects.
+While these methods use contrastive learning for estimating depth maps, none of them use contrastive learning to promote the geometric representation of objects.

-Shim and Kim \cite{shim2021learning} focus on learning geometric representation for depth estimation problems using contrastive learning.
-They utilize Sobel kernel and Canny edge binary mask \cite{canny1986computational} to generate gradient fields of the image as the positive and negative pairs, see Fig. \ref{fig:contrastive-learning}.
+Shim and Kim \cite{shim2021learning} focus on learning geometric representations for depth estimation using contrastive learning.
+They utilize a Canny edge binary mask \cite{canny1986computational} to generate gradient fields of the image as the positive and negative pairs, see Fig. \ref{fig:contrastive-learning}.
 To estimate the gradient field $G$ ($+$ for positive and $-$ for negative examples) of input image pairs $\mathcal{I}_q$ (query image) and $\mathcal{I}_{-}$ (other image), they modify the Canny detector to extract the magnitude of the dominant gradient as well as its location to adjust the gradient field according to its edge dominance.
-The adopted process can be mathematically formulated as shown in Eq. \ref{eq:contrastive-gradient}, where $||E||$ and $B_{Canny}$ denote the magnitude of the gradient from the Sobel operator and the binary mask of the Canny detector. $\odot$ is element-wise multiplication.
+The adopted process can be mathematically formulated as,

+where $||E||$ and $B_{Canny}$ denote the magnitude of the gradient from the Sobel operator and the binary mask of the Canny detector. $\odot$ is element-wise multiplication.

 The network is pre-trained with contrastive loss to learn the geometric representation $\mathcal{Z}$ of the images.
 This learned representation is further compressed by a 2-layer fully connected network with ReLU non-linear activation to a feature space $\mathcal{H}$.
 The projected latent vector $h$ of the positive and the negative pairs are used to estimate the contrastive loss.